Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Value for price beaten by

-This TV was replaced by the Samsung The Frame 2022 QLED
+Notice: This TVs was replaced by Samsung The Frame 2022

 The Samsung The Frame 2021 is the successor to the Samsung The Frame 2020, and it's a unique 4k TV with a VA panel and quantum dot technology.
 Its main selling feature is its unique design, as it's intended to be wall-mounted and can display artwork when you're not using it.
 Samsung even sells frames for it that make it look like a framed painting when wall-mounted.
 Its VA panel delivers deep, uniform blacks, making it a great choice for a dark room.
 It has great peak brightness in SDR and decent reflection handling, so it can handle a bright environment as long as there's no direct sunlight.
 It has a few great gaming features, including an HDMI 2.1 port for 4k @ 120Hz gaming and variable refresh rate support.
 Sadly, it has narrow viewing angles, and HDR doesn't add much, as it has no local dimming feature and just okay peak brightness in HDR.